Azure/Azure-Sentinel/Solutions/Recorded Future/Playbooks/readme.md

 ![Workbooks](images/workbook.png)
 </details>

 The Recorded Future Solutions contains the following Workbooks.
-Note that workbooks have dependecies on corresponding Playbooks configured and running.
+Note that workbooks have dependencies on corresponding Playbooks configured and running.
 |Use Case|Workbook Name| Playbook dependency|
 |-|-|-|
 |SOC Efficiency|Alerts Overview|Alert-Importer|